European-Unified-ID/EUID-docs/docs/ref-info/glossary-uid.md

 <dd>For details, see <a href="https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf">https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf</a> (specification).</dd>

 <dt><MdxJumpAnchor id="gl-subscription-id"><a href="#gl-subscription-id">Subscription ID</a></MdxJumpAnchor></dt>
-<dd>For client-side publisher integrations, the Subscription ID is one of the two values issued to publishers as their EUID credentials.
+<dd>For client-side publisher integrations, the Subscription ID is one of the two values issued to publishers to uniquely identify the account.
 For details, see <a href="../getting-started/gs-credentials#subscription-id-and-public-key">Subscription ID and Public Key</a>.</dd>

 </dl>